-Lowering Your Payments
+Making Your Payments Lower

 Are you hoping to cash out some of your equity in your refinance?
-Perhaps you're going on a much needed vacation; you have to pay tuition for your college-bound child; or you are planning some home improvements.
-So you want to find a loan above the balance remaining of your existing mortgage.Then you'll want to find a loan for a higher amount than the remaining balance on your present mortgage.
-If you've had your current mortgage for quite a while and/or have a loan whose interest rate is high, you might\could be able to do this without increasing your monthly payment.
+It could be you're dreaming of a cruise; you need to pay tuition for your college-bound child; or you are updating your kitchen.
+Then you want to find a loan above the balance remaining on your present mortgage loan.In that case, you need However, if your mortgage rate is high now and you've had it for a long time, you could be able to reach your goals without making your mortgage payments rise.

 Consolidating Your Debt

-Switching to a Shorter Term Loan
+Getting a Shorter Term Loan